 Unless not reasonably practicable, the roster shall be displayed two weeks prior to the start date of the first working period in any roster.

-Provided that this provision shall not make it obligatory for the Employer to display any roster of ordinary hours of work of members of the relieving staff.
+Provided that this provision shall not make it obligatory for the Employer to display any roster of ordinary hours of work of members of the relieving staff / casual employees.

 Notwithstanding the foregoing provisions of this clause, a roster may be altered at any time to enable the service of the Employer to be carried on where another Employee is absent from duty on account of illness or in an emergency: Provided that where any such alteration involves an Employee working on a day which would otherwise have been such Employee's day off, the day off in lieu thereof shall be as mutually arranged.
 Further, the Employer may change an Employee’s roster at short notice, with the agreement of the Employee, for any reasonable ground including unexpected situations and unforeseen fluctuations in patient dependency.